 How We Evaluated Real Estate Broker Software

-Real estate brokers often manage a large number of agents and need comprehensive tools to handle agent workflow, manage and pay commissions, and track transaction pipelines.
+Real estate brokers as well as those starting their own brokerages often manage a large number of agents and need comprehensive tools to handle agent workflow, manage and pay commissions, and track transaction pipelines.
 To meet these needs, we considered platforms with robust tools, including agent and transaction management, agent-specific and brokerage-wide reporting, accounting, and excellent customer service.

 Here are the criteria we used to evaluate the best real estate broker software: